ac3d1t/fenn/README.md

 if compatible:
 1. install TrollStore using the instructions for your specific iOS version
-2. download the fenn IPA from [fenn-ios releases](https://github.com/ac3d1t/fenn-ios/releases/download/v1.0.3-ios/fenn.ipa)
+2. download the fenn IPA from [fenn-ios releases](https://github.com/ac3d1t/fenn-ios/releases/download/v1.0.3-ios/fenn.ipa) or [fenn releases (in this repository)]
 3. open the IPA file on your device
 4. tap **open in TrollStore**
 5. tap **install**